 Did you know that 77% of all funerals in the UK are cremations, rather than burials, according to recent research?
-If you’re not sure what to expect at a cremation service, our step-by-step guide will help you understand what happens when a loved one is cremated, but also how to prepare for the cremation process.
+If you’re not sure what to expect at cremation funerals, our step-by-step guide will help you understand what happens when a loved one is cremated and how to prepare for the cremation process.

 Read on to find out: